lersi/Magisk/docs/guides.md

 │       └── google
 │           └── android
 │               ├── update-binary      <--- The module_installer.sh you downloaded
-│               └── updater-script     <--- Should only contain the string "#MAGISK" │
+│               └── updater-script     <--- Should only contain the string "#LIORSMAGIC" │
 ├── customize.sh                       <--- (Optional, more details later)
 │                                           This script will be sourced by update-binary